Man who fled to Mexico with teen soon headed to Pennsylvania

 ALLENTOWN, Pa. – A man who frequently checked a teenager out of school without her parents' knowledge and fled to Mexico with her will soon be in the custody of Pennsylvania authorities.

 Federal agents and Mexican authorities found 45-year-old Kevin Esterly and 16-year-old Amy Yu in Playa del Carmen on Saturday and flew them to Miami.
-The Miami-Dade State Attorney's office says an extradition hearing was held Monday for Esterly, and he will be returned to Pennsylvania in the next two weeks.
+An extradition hearing was held Monday for Esterly, and he will be returned to Pennsylvania in the next two weeks, the Miami-Dade State Attorney's office said.

 The girl arrived Sunday in Philadelphia and was taken home to Allentown, 60 miles (97 kilometers) away.

-Esterly faces a felony charge of interference with the custody of a child.
-Authorities believe Amy willingly traveled with him to Mexico.
+Esterly faces a felony charge of interference with the custody of a child when he arrives back in Pennsylvania.

+The two had been missing since March 5, when Allentown police said they bought one-way tickets from Philadelphia to Dallas and then headed to Cancun.
+Mexican authorities issued an Amber Alert in the case on Thursday.

+Police have said they believe the teen went willingly with the married father of four, who had signed her out of school 10 times in the last few months.
+The girl had altered her student records to list Esterly as her stepfather, said Gary Hammer, of the Colonial Regional Police Department.